Tuesday, April 20, 2010

 The kids who did the best with rewards were those who were paid to read books, something they know how to do.
 The kids who did the worse were those paid to get good grades because they didn’t know HOW to get good grades.
 Also the younger the kids were, say 2nd graders, had the most positive impact.

 So start bribing your kids early and reward or recognize them immediately after their attempt.
 I do, It’s always “yay, this” and “yay, that” and high-fives for all their positive behavior.
 Bad behavior gets nothing.
 If adults work just to get paid, lets be honest, why do we expect our kids to be any different?
-They also need rewards and there comes a time when a gold star on the forehead just doesn’t cut it anymore.

 Why Exercise Wont Make You Thin